 What is Baby Bottle Tooth Decay?

-Baby Bottle Tooth Decay is caused by bacteria that produces acids in the child’s oral cavity.
-There are two primary sources of that bacteria and triggers for that deteriorating acid-production.
+Baby Bottle Tooth Decay is caused by bacteria that produce acids in the child’s oral cavity.
+There are two primary sources of that bacteria and triggers for that deteriorating acid production.

 Transmission from parent to child

 A parent transmits the potentially harmful bacteria to their child by such simple actions as sharing a spoon with an infant, cleaning a pacifier with their own mouth, or even kissing a child’s mouth.
 If the parent has their own tooth decay-producing bacteria, those bacteria can be transmitted quickly to the child.
 The best defence against that happening is for the parents to maintain excellent oral hygiene themselves.

 The more common cause of Baby Bottle Tooth Decay, though, is your infant’s prolonged and frequent exposure to sweet liquids — a broader category of beverages than you might realize — such as breast milk, formula, juice, and even sweetened water.

 The most dangerous way for those liquids to cause Baby Bottle Tooth Decay is to leave those liquids in contact with your child’s teeth for a long time.
 The classic example of how that happens is putting an infant to bed with a bottle filled with any of those sweet liquids.
 When that happens, sugars are in contact with her teeth and gums for hours, and bacteria feast on those sugars and produce acids that erode the infant’s teeth.